Photo: libre-software.net. License: CC BY-SA 4.0

 1.1 Connect to server via SSH

-On Windows, download the free Putty software.
+If you are on Windows, download the free Putty software.
 Though the official website looks like a relict of the 20th century, the software is a reference.
-On Linux, simply use a terminal:ssh root@your.server.ip.address
+If you are on Linux, simply use a terminal:ssh root@your.server.ip.address

 1.2 Check your Ubuntu version